jadonk/cloud9-examples/BeagleBone/Black/0README.md

 The following files are:

 analogInOut.js      // Reads analog in on P9_36 and adjusts the PWM on P9_14.
-analogInSync.js         // Reads analog in on P9_36 synchronously and prints it. analogInCallback.js     // Reads analog in on P9_36 and prints it via a callback. blink.c         // Blinks the USR3 LED via c blinkled.js     // Blinks the USR LEDs and P9_14 blink.py        // Blinks one LED wired to P9_14 via python fade.js         // Fades the LED wired to P9_14 using the PWM. input.js        // Responds to changes on P8_19 via a callback. input2.js       // Responds to changes on P8_19 and P9_16 via callbacks.
+analogInSync.js     // Reads analog in on P9_36 synchronously and prints it. analogInCallback.js // Reads analog in on P9_36 and prints it via a callback. blinkLED.c          // Blinks the USR3 LED via c blinkLED.js         // Blinks the USR LEDs and P9_14 blinkLED.py         // Blinks one LED wired to P9_14 via python fadeLED.js          // Fades the LED wired to P9_14 using the PWM. input.js            // Responds to changes on P8_19 via a callback. input2.js           // Responds to changes on P8_19 and P9_16 via callbacks.
-ledswipe.js     // Blinks the USR LEDs in sequence.
+swipeLED.js         // Blinks the USR LEDs in sequence.

 Not Working or not able to test:
 Blink.ino
 blinky.rb       // -- beaglebone/spi (LoadError)
 pwmTest.sh
 shiftout.js     // Demonstrate shiftOut with a 7 segment display

+pushbutton.js
+sensorTag.js
+servoMotor.js